Welcome to BrightLocal’s 2018 Voice Search for Local Business Study

 It’s interesting to see how many consumers go to a business’s website following a local voice search.
 For consumers wanting to continue their research, most voice assistants give options to send URLs and information straight to a linked smartphone.
 While questions have been raised about the ongoing necessity of local business websites, it’s evident that websites are still very important in the voice search journey.

 For local businesses, there are clear opportunities around voice search.
-With ComScore predicting that 50% of all searches will be made by voice by 2020, it’s only going to become more important for local businesses to get their voices heard.
+With Activate predicting there will be more than 21 million smart speakers in the US by 2020, it’s only going to become more important for local businesses to get their voices heard.

 The Voice Search for Local Business Study is based on a representative sample of 1,012 US-based consumers.
 It was conducted in April 2018 with an online consumer panel.